ajcwebdev/dash-transcripts/markdown_files/2024-02-19-1st-update-on-merchant-credits.md

 [28:27] even change between the units.
 But technically it works so that the issuer is the one who automatically recognizes the, its own credits.
 It doesn't recognize somebody else's credits.
 [28:47] So if you, so, so, so to give any, to give example to one time, if, if you would come to Amanda's shop and you would have in your wallet only credits from some other shop.
 [29:02] Okay.
 And you would try to, uh, to pay with that to Amanda, her, her app would not recognize it.
 It was just, it just would not, it just would not go through.
 Right.
 Okay.
 All right.
 [29:18] So now I will go in as a business.
 No, as an individual.
 Thank you.
-As a, as individual Ryan.
+As a, as individual Rion.
 So yeah, this is me.
 So existing again, like with the merchant, it would be a mnemonic
 [29:34] and new, which is, Hey, we'll generate a new empty one.
 All right.
-So, um, this is, would be from Ryan's point of view.
+So, um, this is, would be from Rion's point of view.
 He's in, he has a new one.
 He has a new one, so he cannot, [29:49] he cannot do anything else than fund new purchase credits.
 Yeah.
 Yeah.
 And this is that step where I'm at the counter of Amanda's cookie store and you have to pay the 200 euros or
 [30:06] I paid with a credit card or whatever.
 And then, okay.
 Now you have the option to see your available credits and spend them.
 Yep.
 Okay.
 So now I have my phone, I'm spending
 [30:23] my credits that I already have in my wallet now, and I'm scanning your, Hey, there you go.
 QR code.
 What's this fancy lock for?
 Yeah.
 It's just so that, so that it does not confirm